-The results we achieved are reported in the section below.
+The results we achieved are reported below.
 Table 10 and Table 11 show the measures of throughput (events/second), Power (W) and Energy Efficiency (events/J) for the CLUE application and for the Pixeltrack application when they run on one or more GPUs.